 The suit seeks compensation for harm to local residents’ livelihoods and a court order enforcing IFC’s standards for protecting people and the environment.

 The IFC would not comment directly on the lawsuit’s claims.
 An IFC spokesperson provided a statement saying that the Tata Mundra plant “provides reliable power to rural and urban-based domestic consumers across the western states of Gujarat and Maharashtra and the northern states of Haryana, Punjab, and Rajasthan.”
 The spokesperson said the IFC and the plant’s operators have been working to address local community concerns.

 In previous statements, the IFC has said that area residents are better off because it helped finance the power plant.
-“IFC has played a critical role in the Tata Mundra project, both in terms of investing and in providing guidance on environment and social practices,” it said.
+“IFC has played a critical role in the Tata Mundra project, both in terms of investing and in providing guidance on the environment and social practices,” it said.
 By developing guidelines to reduce harm to neighbors, and helping Tata implement them, “IFC ensured that the project’s environmental and social impacts are in line with good international industry practices.”